victoriamorris/marc2xml/README.md

 MARC input files must have .lex file extensions.

-If -x is specified, the XSLT processor saxon.jar must be present in the same folder as the XSLT.
+If -x is specified, the XSLT processor saxon.jar must be present in the same folder as the XSLT, and java must be installed on your machine. saxon.jar is an XSLT 2.0 processor, therefore your XSLT must be compatible with version 2.0.

 If XSLT is used, the output document will be a concatenation of the result of transforming individual MARC records.
 There will be no root/wrapper element.
 The output document must therefore be edited before it can be used as valid XML.